OpenASR/idiolect/README.md

 Recognition works with most popular microphones (preferably 16kHz, 16-bit).
 For best results, minimize background noise.

+# Contributing

+Run the following command from the project root directory:

+`./gradlew runIde -PluginDev`

 # Programming By Voice

 - [Using Python to Code by Voice](https://www.youtube.com/watch?v=8SkdfdXWYaI)